Easily obtain your vital records from Whitman County Public Health.

 Order By Mail

 Prior to mailing application materials, you must complete a Death Certificate Order Form or Birth Certificate Order Form online.
 You will receive an email confirming your submission.
-Once you have submitted an online application, mail the following to 310 N Main St, Ste 108, Colfax, WA 99111 USA:
+Once you have submitted an online application, mail the following to 310 N Main St, Ste 108, Colfax, WA 99111:

-• If applicable and you were unable to attach a digital copy/image to application, photocopies of proper documents proving qualifying relationship.
+- If applicable, photocopies of proper documents proving qualifying relationship.
 If originals are sent, they will be mailed back to you with your certificate.

-• If payment is not received within 30 day of online application being submitted you will have to reapply
+If payment and supporting documents are both not received within 30 days of online application being submitted, you will have to reapply.

-Visit one of our office locations during normal business hours and be prepared to do the following:
+Visit one of our office locations and be prepared to do the following:

 If paying with a credit or debit card an additional fee of $2.50 will be applied